bootc-image-builder

 Note that some images (like fedora) do not have a default root

 filesystem type.
-In this case adds the switch --rootfs <type>
+In this case adds the switch --rootfs <type>,

-e.g. --rootfs btrfs
+e.g. --rootfs btrfs.

 Running the resulting QCOW2 file on Linux (x86_64)โ

-A virtual machine can be launched using qemu-system-x86_64
+A virtual machine can be launched using qemu-system-x86_64 or with virt-install as shown below;

 however there is more information about virtualization and other